Pnaghavi/Weather-Storm/README.md

 To Date Accomplishments
 ---

 Docker, doxygen, google test, Visual Studio Code, and Elam are all working on raspberry pi.
-This required a number of library installed including http and json.
+This required a number of libraries installed including http and json.
 The milestones have not changed yet as there is five days remaining to the due date of the project.

 Working Aspects of the Project